-The City Waste and Recycling service area maintains and improves the amenity of the Liverpool area through action, education, and enforcement.
+The City Waste and Recycling service maintains and improves the amenity of the Liverpool area through action, education, and enforcement.
 It provides domestic waste services for Liverpool residents including the collection and processing of recycling, green waste, bulk waste and various problem waste streams.

-- Managing the community's disposal of rubbish; - Managing the Community Recycling Centre and household problem waste; - · Maintaining the cleanliness of public spaces; and - Educating the community on waste disposal.
+- Managing the community's disposal of rubbish; - Managing the Community Recycling Centre and household problem waste; - Maintaining the cleanliness of public spaces; and - Educating the community on waste disposal.

-Strategic Objective Liveable, Sustainable, Resilient Relevant 10-Year Strategies 2a - Deliver a beautiful, clean and inviting city for the community to enjoy.
+Strategic Objective Liveable, Sustainable, Resilient Relevant 10-Year Strategies • 2a - Deliver a beautiful, clean and inviting city for the community to enjoy.
 2f - Manage waste effectively and maximise recycling opportunities.
-Responsibility Director Operations Related Documents, Plans and Strategies Relationships Liverpool City Council Innovation Strategy NSW Environment Protection Authority (EPA) 2027 Western Sydney Regional Organisation of Councils (WSROC)
+Responsibility Director City Presentation Related Documents, Plans and Strategies Relationships Related Documents, Plans and StrategiesInnovation Strategy 2027 Relationships NSW Environment Protection Authority (EPA)